designer2k2/EMUcanT4/README.md

 ## Other Versions

-For Arduino Nano use the EMUcan: https://github.com/designer2k2/EMUcan
+For Arduino (Nano) with MCP2515 use the EMUcan: https://github.com/designer2k2/EMUcan

 ## Support